-In both conditions (clean and noisy speech) and for both representations (spectrogram and phonetic features) the correlations for the first component were significantly higher than for all other components.
+In both conditions (clean and noisy speech) and for both representations (spectrogram and phonetic features), the correlations for the first component were significantly higher than for all other components.
 This suggests that the first component captures a substantial percentage of the influence of the speech on the EEG data.
 And, importantly, both representations showed evidence of multisensory integration.

-For the spectrogram representation, we found significant multisensory effects (AV>A+V) for the first canonical component for speech in quiet (p<0.0001) and the first canonical component for speech in noise (p<0.0001, FDR corrected p-values; Fig. 2A, B).
-Indeed we found multisensory effects for 15/16 components for speech in quiet and for 15/16 components for speech in noise.
+For the spectrogram representation, we found significant multisensory effects (AV > A + V) for the first CC for speech in quiet (p < 0.0001) and the first CC for speech in noise (p < 0.0001, FDR corrected p values; Fig. 2A,B).
+Indeed, we found multisensory effects for 15/16 components for speech in quiet and for 15/16 components for speech in noise.

 A similar pattern was observed when examining the stimulus-EEG relationship using the phonetic feature representation of speech.
-Specifically, we also found multisensory effects for the first component for clean speech (p<0.0001) and for speech in noise (p<0.0001, FDR corrected).
+Specifically, we also found multisensory effects for the first component for clean speech (p < 0.0001) and for speech in noise (p < 0.0001, FDR corrected).
 And we found multisensory effects for 13/18 components for speech in quiet and for all 18 components for speech in noise.
+Although there are 19 phonetic features, there are only 18 components since CCA cuts of eigenvalues below a threshold, which in this case was 10^{-12} , and the last component of phonetic features did not survive this cutoff.

 The fact that the spectrogram and phonetic feature representations produced qualitatively similar patterns of multisensory integration was not surprising.
 This is because both representations are mutually redundant; a particular phoneme will have a characteristic spectrotemporal signature.
 Indeed, if each utterance of a phoneme were spoken in precisely the same way every time, then the spectrogram and phonetic feature representations would be functionally identical (Di Liberto et al., 2015).
-But, as we discuss below, in natural speech different utterances of a particular phonemes will have different spectrograms.
-So, to identify the unique contribution of "higher-level" neurons that are invariant to these spectrotemporal differences and are sensitive to the categorical phonemic features we will need to index the EEG responses that are uniquely explained by the phonetic feature representation whilst controlling for the spectrogram representation.
-(Please see the section on Isolating multisensory effects at the spectrotemporal and phonetic levels below).
+But, as we discuss below, in natural speech different utterances of a particular phoneme will have different spectrograms.
+So, to identify the unique contribution of "higher-level" neurons that are invariant to these spectrotemporal differences and are sensitive to the categorical phonemic features we will need to index the EEG responses that are uniquely explained by the phonetic feature representation while controlling for the spectrogram representation (see below, Isolating multisensory effects at the spectrotemporal and phonetic levels).